qkzk/fm/development.md

 #### Summary

-- better scrolling in tree mode.
+- Improve scrolling in tree mode.
-- bulk: create intermediates folders when renaming. selection is flagged if needed
+- Bulk & normal rename: create intermediate folders when renaming.
+- Bulk now asks a confirmation before execution.
+- Scroll to selection when opening a menu.
+Selected file should alway be displayed.

 #### Changelog